Booker Edgerson: Personal life

-After retiring from professional football, Edgerson worked for the telephone company.
-He then ran a travel agency for a few years, before filing for bankruptcy in 1974.
-He then became a special consultant to the city of Buffalo, to assess the feasability of renovating War Memorial Stadium.
+During the offseasons, Edgerson worked as a school teacher, among other jobs.
+After retiring from professional football, Edgerson continued to live in Buffalo.
+He worked as an assistant director with CETA (Comprehensive Employment and Training Act) in Erie County, New York; and then worked for 23 years as director of equity and diversity at Erie Community College (now SUNY Erie).
+Edgerson also worked for the telephone company, and operated a travel agency for a few years before filing for bankruptcy in 1974.
+He then became a special consultant to the city of Buffalo, to assess the feasibility of renovating War Memorial Stadium.

-Edgerson then worked with the National Alliance of Businessmen (NAB) on a program to help ex-convicts find employment.
 In 1978, he started working as a marketing representative for IBM.

+Edgerson has been involved in numerous charitable endeavors in Buffalo, through the Bills Alumni.
+He worked with the National Alliance of Businessmen (NAB) on a program to help ex-convicts find employment.